-After the Civil War was over, the United States once again turned its attention back to westward expansion, building railroads, and taking care of the “Indian problem.”
+After the Civil War was over, the United States again turned its attention back to westward expansion, building railroads, and taking care of the “Indian problem.”
 Soon, new cavalry regiments were recruited, western army posts allotted more money, and some of the best military men of the time were assigned to the forts of the Old West.

 The road was also busy with a steady stream of military traffic which dramatically increased during the fall of 1868 as General Philip Sheridan made preparations for his winter campaign against the southern tribes.

-The approximate 75-mile trail began at Fort Hays and traveled about 4 ½ miles southwest to a place called Five Mile Hollow, so named for its distance from Hays City.
+The approximate 75-mile trail began at Fort Hays and traveled about 4 ½ miles southwest to Five Mile Hollow, so named for its distance from Hays City.
 It was a ready supply for water and grass and soon became a campsite on the road.
 In November 1871, a wagon train was caught here in a snowstorm, and at least one man died, frozen to death while trying to start a fire in the bottom of a wagon.

 One mile southwest of Five Mile Hollow, the road intercepted the Smoky Hill Trail, near which was a place called Lookout Station, established by the Butterfield Overland Dispatch in 1865.
-The station was attacked in April 1867 by Sioux and Cheyenne who burned the building, stole its stock and nailed the cook to the barn before burning it.
+The station was attacked in April 1867 by Sioux and Cheyenne, who burned the building, stole its stock, and nailed the cook to the barn before burning it.
 The station was rebuilt in 1868.
 Though the buildings are long gone, a Butterfield Overland Dispatch marker designates the site

-The path continued for about four miles before reaching the Smoky Hill River where once stood the camp of buffalo hunter, Billy Dixon.
+The path continued for about four miles before reaching the Smoky Hill River where once stood the camp of buffalo hunter Billy Dixon.
 Built in the fall of 1870, it consisted of a small picket house and a dugout.
 Urged on by freighters and hunters in the area, Dixon established a small store at the site where travelers could pick up supplies and whiskey.
 More interested in buffalo hunting; however, Dixon hired a man named Billy Reynolds to run the place.
 But, Reynolds absconded with all the goods and money in 1871, leaving the building empty and abandoned.

 Eight miles distant, the trail came to Big Timbers Creek, which once provided good water and grass for the travelers.
-Here, a small community called Hampton was settled and a post office was established in 1877.
+Here, a small community called Hampton was settled, and a post office was established in 1877.
 The first postmaster was a man named Monty Leach, who established a store.
 However, the town died when the nearby town of McCracken was organized with the coming of the railroad in 1886.
 Here, Big Timbers Creek curved, which required two crossings.

 The next stop along the trail was at Walnut Creek, some seven miles southwest of Big Timbers.
-This would become the location of a trading post and later, the townsite of Alexander.
+This would become the location of a trading post and, later, the townsite of Alexander.
 Though this small community continues to exist today, there are no signs of the original trading post other than a historic marker.

-The trail then passed through Rush County before clipping the extreme northwest corner of Pawnee County and continuing on into Ness County and Ness City.
+The trail then passed through Rush County before clipping the extreme northwest corner of Pawnee County and continuing into Ness County and Ness City.
 From there, the road continued southwest through Hodgeman County to the Pawnee Fork, the north branch of the Pawnee River.
-The location was a very bad crossing, often with high waters and in April 1867, troops under the command of General Hancock built a permanent log bridge across the narrow but steep banked streams.
+The location was a very bad crossing, often with high waters, and in April 1867, troops under the command of General Hancock built a permanent log bridge across the narrow but steep banked streams.

-Thirteen miles southwest, the trail continued on to what was referred to as the middle branch of the Pawnee and named Buckner Creek in honor of Captain Simon Buckner, then stationed at Fort Atkinson.
+Thirteen miles southwest, the trail continued to what was referred to as the middle branch of the Pawnee and named Buckner Creek in honor of Captain Simon Buckner, then stationed at Fort Atkinson.
 This crossing also had a toll bridge.
-Here, mail couriers transferred the mail to other couriers headed to Fort Larned before continuing on to Fort Dodge.
+Here, mail couriers transferred the mail to other couriers headed to Fort Larned before continuing to Fort Dodge.

 Another 13 miles distant, the trail came to Sawlog Creek, first identified as the south branch of the Pawnee Fork.
 The crossing got the name “Sawlog” due to the large amount of timber that lined its banks.